riley0122/numworks_doom/docs/CONTRIBUTING.md

 The description comes after the reference and is seperated by a "/".

+Branch description must be [the non finite verb phrase](#what-the-hell-is-the-non-finite-verb-phrase) of the [present continuous](https://learnenglish.britishcouncil.org/grammar/english-grammar-reference/present-continuous)

+#### What the hell is the non finite verb phrase??

+The non-finite verb phrase is a form of a [verb phrase](https://en.wikipedia.org/wiki/Verb_phrase).
+A verb phrase is basically the sentance without the subject, for example:
+In the sentance "John has finished the work" one verb phrase is "has finished the work".
+However this still contains a [finite verb](https://en.wikipedia.org/wiki/Finite_verb), namely "has".
+One of the non-finite verb phrases in this scentance is "finished the work" because it doesnt contain any finite verbs.
+The only verbs are [non-finite](https://en.wikipedia.org/wiki/Nonfinite_verb).

 ### tl;dr
 This is what you need to follow:
 `$ git branch <category/reference/short-description>`